Antenatal appointments

 Also

-• The dates and times of your appointments should be written on your hand-held pregnancy notes – if you miss an appointment or find that you can’t attend, phone to rearrange it
+• The dates and times of your appointments should be written on your pregnancy notes by your midwife – if you miss an appointment or find that you can’t attend, phone to rearrange it

-• If you can’t attend during normal hours because of other commitments, find out about other options for receiving your antenatal care
+• If you can’t attend the appointment times you are offered because of other commitments, ask about other options for receiving your antenatal care

 These short films about the importance of antenatal visits were produced for Our Chance, a campaign by the charities Sands and Best Beginnings to raise awareness of health issues in pregnancy